How do I use grouped icons?

 Many of the icons in our library are grouped by default to give you more control.
 Grouped icons can be identified by their purple bounding box.

-Grouping and ungrouping objects
+Grouping and ungrouping icons

-To group the objects
+To group objects together:

 1. Hold down the Shift key and click each of the objects you’d like to include in the group.
 Alternatively, you can drag over the objects to select them.